 Let me share about how I started growing flowers.
 In 2014 I read an article in Martha Stewart magazine about a farmer florist from WA.
 She grew romantic flowers on her small scale farm, along with making unique arrangements.
 It resonated with me.
 However, it felt to big and to impossible.
 I had no farm-able land and so the dream was put on hold.
 Four years later I was given a book written by the same flower farmer featured in MS. The dream was again alive, but still seemed out of reach.
 While spending an evening visiting friends, I shared my dream of growing flowers.
 Being farmers themselves, they kindly offered some of their land to me for growing.
 I now had the green light to pursue my dream.

 I began searching for other growers locally and started following farmer florists all across the US.
-I took classes on floral arranging and a six week course on how to grow flowers commercially.
+I took classes on floral arranging and Floret's six week course on how to grow flowers commercially.
 Immersing myself in the floral industry to learn everything I could.
-I noticed that some growers did not welcome new farmer florists.
-One in particular mentioned the need for new growers to "find their own niche."
+As I listened to seasoned flower farmers, one in particular mentioned the need for new growers to "find their own niche."
 What resources did I have that others didn't?

 My late Grandfather had a collection of antique cars.
 Could I sell flowers from a cool vintage vehicle?